FLC-QU-hep/CaloClouds-3/README.md

 and also the Shower Flow model.
 The teacher model is trained using [`scripts/training/diffusion.py`](./scripts/training/diffusion.py), and the student model is trained with [`scripts/training/cd.py`](./scripts/training/cd.py).
 It should be called as a script, like; `python3 script/training/diffusion.py`.
+First train the teacher model with `python3 scripts/training/diffusion.py`, then add the location of the created teacher model to your configs file, then train the student model with `python3 scripts/training/cd.py`.
 Both of them will use the configs that are softlinked at `pointcloud/configs.py`, so be sure they have the right file paths.

-The Shower Flow (to predict energy and hist per layer) is trained via the script [`scripts/ShowerFlow.py`](./scripts/ShowerFlow.py).
+The Shower Flow (to predict energy and hist per layer) is trained via the script [`scripts/training/ShowerFlow.py`](./scripts/training/ShowerFlow.py).
-If you like jupyter notebooks, you can also use [`scripts/ShowerFlow.ipynb`](./scripts/ShowerFlow.ipynb), which does basically the same thing
-(however, if the notebook doesn't work, look at the script, because the script is in the unit tests, whereas the notebook is not).

 The polynomial fits for the occupancy calculations are performed in [`scripts/occupancy_scale.ipynb`](./scripts/occupancy_scale.ipynb).